rebo/comp_state/README.md

 }
 ```

-The two most important functions/macros are:
+The two most important functions are:

 * use_state(|| .. ) stores component state for the type returned by the closure.
   Returns a (state, accessor) tuple.
-* topo::call!({}) This macro definies the extent of a component.
+* `#[topo::nested]` function annotation definies the a topologically aware function.
 Everything
-  inside the call! will have its own unique topological id.
-The outermost call!
+  executed within the function will have its own unique topological id.
+The outermost nested function
   acts as a "root" which resets the topology and enables specific components to have
   a "topological identity".